Souza-L-01/Souza-L-01/README.md

 <pre>
-  Hi everyone, Lucas here
+  Hi everyone, Lucas here :)

-- I learned front-end by myself during the pandemic, but I like working in the back-end world ♥️

-- My goal is to have front and back-end well structured and be able to reach them more easily and efficiently.
-  Keeping front-end as a experimentation pursuit to my self and back-end as a professional area.
-  I'll be able to access resources more efficiently and apply both into each other more cohesively.
+I am a motivated web developer with a strong background in education and a keen interest in back-end development.

+I excel in analytical thinking, effective communication, and creating unique and dynamic environments.

+My skills include coding, user support, data management, and infrastructure maintenance.

+I prioritize both the process and the results, and I have a reliable understanding of social dynamics.

+My goal is to continue developing as a skilled and versatile professional in a collaborative work environment.

   ___   _      ___   _      ___   _      ___   _      ___   _
  [(_)] |=|    [(_)] |=|    [(_)] |=|    [(_)] |=|    [(_)] |=|